 No loyalty whatsoever to a brand.
 This doesn’t mean they’re not loyal to your brand—it means they aren’t loyal to any brand; they don’t care what brand they buy.
 They grab the first thing off the shelf, and the next time they buy they may not even remember or care what they bought last time.
 They have no problem at all switching brands (hence the name).

 This person tends to buy one brand, but isn’t passionate about it.
-As the name suggests, they buy the brand out of habit—they’re reasonably satisfied and don’t see any reason to switch, but if they have issues finding their typical brand they’re happy to simply buy from a different brand rather than seeking out their typical brand.
+As the name suggests, they buy the brand out of habit—they’re reasonably satisfied and don’t see any reason to switch, but if they have issues finding their typical brand they’re happy to simply buy from a different brand rather than making an unusual effort to seek out their typical brand.

 These buyers are happy with their brand, but mainly stick with it because of barriers that make a change less attractive.
 Those barriers can include the time required to switch, monetary costs, or feeling that a change requires making quality concessions.
 But if those barriers are met, the buyer might switch—like at the previous level, they are not necessarily passionate about the brand they buy.